the-turing-way/the-turing-way/book/website/project-design/sdpm.md

 In this chapter, we describe specific ways that you can manage sensitive data.
 This includes:
 * Informed consent
-* Data minimisation
+* Data Privacy Strategies
-* De-identification
-* Encryption
-* Controlled access
-* Secure data transfer
-* Publishing sensitive data
+* Sharing sensitive data
-* Synthetic data

 (pd-sdpm-motivation)=
 ## Motivation